nbareil/justanothergeek.chdir.org/content/post/Investigation Scenario - New SQLserver Process On AWS Webserver.md

 - Who dropped that executable?
 - How was this executable dropped?
 - Who is responsible for the execution of this file?
-- Any different of handling with AWS context?
+- Any difference in handling with AWS context?

 ### What is this executable?

 When I read SQLServer, I think automatically of Microsoft SQL Server.
-However, the official binary name is `SQLSERVR.EXE` (pay attention at the missing `E`) so it may be an attempt to masquerade a piece of malware...
-Or can it be a legitimate binary from an barely known company?
+However, the official binary name is `SQLSERVR.EXE` (pay attention to the missing `E`) so it may be an attempt to masquerade a piece of malware...
+Or can it be a legitimate binary from a barely known company?

 #### Curiosity time

-It would not change the course of investigation, but first, I was curious to see if there was any tool signed with an "*Original Name*" of `sqlserver.exe`.
+It would not change the course of the investigation, but first, I was curious to see if there was any tool signed with an "*Original Name*" of `sqlserver.exe`.

 We are lucky enough to have a kind of copy of VirusTotal's metadata in Splunk, let's query it: